 What is your study background in Germany?

 I am from Cologne, Germany and I studied Business Engineering, which is a combination of Economic and Mechanical Engineering, at the University of Applied Science RFH Cologne.
 Now, I’m completing my Masters in Mechanical Engineering, that’s why I wanted to complete an international internship, to get work experience abroad!

 Why did you choose to do an internship in Vancouver?

 I knew that once I finished my Masters it would be harder to go live abroad, so this was my chance to do it.
 The opportunity of doing an internship in Canada and ran with it, so far it is like a dream!
 I love nature — mountains and sea, and I thought I could easily combine my internship work experience and social life here.
 There was no doubt in my mind when I chose Vancouver, I was very set on coming here.

 What is your favourite part of your internship in Vancouver?

 The language was the biggest challenge in the beginning because everyone spoke so quickly and it was hard to understand.
-However, I took English classes for a couple weeks before starting my internship and I have quickly adjusted to the language.
+However, I took English classes for a couple of weeks before starting my internship in Vancouver and I have quickly adjusted to the language.

 Do you have any advice for those wanting to do an internship in Canada?

-I did not expect to want to come back and live here longer, but my internship host company is willing to hire me after I finish my masters in Germany, so I would love to come back as early as next year and work for them again for a longer period!
+I did not expect to want to come back and live here longer, but my internship host company is willing to hire me after I finish my Masters in Germany, so I would love to come back as early as next year and work for them again for a longer period!
 Having a longer work experience abroad is what I am aiming for right now and Canada matches all my requirements, so I will be back for sure!

-canada international experience, english study, English study vancouver, going abroad to study, iec 2018, IEC Canada, international co-op, international co-op canada, international experience canada, mexico canada, study and work, study and work abroad
+canada international experience, english study, English study vancouver, going abroad to study, iec 2018, IEC Canada, international co-op, international co-op canada, international experience canada, mexico canada, student internship, study and work, study and work abroad